FabienKuttler/DHM_plate_overview/README.md

 # DHM_plate_overview
-This macro creates plate overviews from images acquired with DHM setup at BSF, for whole plate visualization purpose
+This macro creates plate overviews from images acquired with DHM setup at BSF, for whole plate or partial plate visualization purpose

 ## Installation
 This is a small macro for Fiji.
 It can be copy/pasted into the plugins folders of the Fiji installation.
 It is then available in Fiji's Plugins menu.